 The main question arising from last Thursday’s hearing in the British Litvinenko death case is whether anyone is actually in charge of the proceedings.
-Alexander Litvinenko is a reputed former Russian spy who died in London in 2006 suspiciously.
-Recent media reports quickly focused on the announced postponement of the May 1 final inquest.
+Media reports quickly focused on the announced postponement of the May 1 final inquest.
 Now it’s been put off until October.

 But the reasons for the delay tell the bigger story: Coroner Sir Robert Owen seems to have lost control of the proceedings, if he ever really had it.
 The inquest’s own legal counsel recited a litany of examples: